RULES & REGULATIONS

 Reporting to the Scorer/ weighmaster

 Team Captains must report to the Scorer/ Weighmaster immediately after docking and by 17:30 latest and submit video footage of release and completed scorecards even if no fish is caught.
 Failure to comply with the above will result in a penalty of 100 points.
 Note that the above rule does not apply in the case where a fish is hooked before 16:30 and is still fighting after 16:30.
-The Organisers reserve the right to ask for a sample of the line used to catch any declared fish and to inspect the boat at any time.
+The Organisers reserve the right to ask for a sample of the line used to catch any declared fish and to inspect and verify fishing equipment on any boat at any time.

 Le Morne Anglers’ Club scale will be the official scale for the competition.
 All fish will be weighed in pounds and weights will be rounded as follows: